spikespaz/quintom-cursor-theme-nix/README.md

 ## Installing & Using

-You can install Quintom by copying the Quintom or Quintom_Snow folder to your icons folder.
+You can install Quintom by copying the Quintom_Ink or Quintom_Snow folder to your icons folder.

 To install the cursor theme, cd into the downloaded directory, then simply copy the compiled theme to your icons directory.
 For local user installation:

 ```
-cp -r 'Quintom Cursors/Quintom' ~/.icons
+cp -r 'Quintom_Ink Cursors/Quintom_Ink' ~/.icons
 ```
 or